jotego/jtcores/README.txt

 I use linux as my development system.
 This means that I use many bash scripts, environment variables and symbolic links.
 I recommend using linux to compile the cores.

-Define a environment variable called JTGNG with the path to the folder where you cloned jt_gng repository from Github.
+Go to the root directory of the repository and execute:

+source set_prj.sh

-In the directory bin there is a command line utility called jtcore that will compile the given core.
+That will create an alias called jtcore to directory modules/jtframe/bin/jtcore.
+This is a command line utility that will compile the cores.
 Like

 jtcore gng